Clicky

 Test it yourself on affected sites.
 Was the site “rolled back” to previous traffic levels in an update?

-Sorry, this one isn’t a repair manual; it’s a coroner’s report.
+Sorry, this one isn’t a repair manual; it’s a coroner’s report, for some.

 If you view it as a post-mortem, the logic becomes incredibly powerful for two reasons:

-The most dangerous thing for a business owner after a core update is the “tinkering phase” – spending six months changing meta tags, updating “last modified” dates, and disavowing links on a site that has already been fundamentally devalued.
+The most dangerous thing for a business owner after a core update is the “tinkering phase” – spending six months changing meta tags, updating “last modified” dates, and disavowing links on a site that has already been fundamentally devalued and diluted with low-quality content.

 • The Post-Mortem Reality: The hypothesis tells you the patient is dead because the “life support” (algorithmic errors) was switched off.
 Acceptance allows you to stop wasting resources on a site that Google has decided has a ceiling of 10% of its former traffic.